 “Using hydrogen in the UK’s gas grid for use by homes and businesses … could significantly contribute to the decarbonisation of the UK’s energy sector”

 They announce their news in a report by the Institution of Engineering and Technology (IET), using experts from five professional engineering institutions.
 It was commissioned by the government to assess the engineering risks and uncertainties around using hydrogen in homes, businesses and factories as a low-carbon fuel.

 The snag about the report for environmentalists is that the engineers suggest converting existing supplies of natural gas into hydrogen using a process called gas reforming, which effectively strips the carbon out of it.

 The problem with this technology is that the carbon would then have to be stored and used as a product, a technique that has yet to be properly developed on a large scale.

 The report’s authors say this is cheaper than the alternative method of making hydrogen from renewable energy.
 That involves passing an electric current through water, known as electrolysis.
-When hydrogen is produced this way and burned it produces oxygen, pure water and no carbon; so from an environmental point of view it is far cleaner.
+When hydrogen is produced this way and burned it combines with oxygen to produce pure water and no carbon; so from an environmental point of view it is far cleaner.

 High volumes needed

 The engineers say electrolysis is considerably more expensive for producing the large volumes of hydrogen required to feed the entire national gas grid.
 However, many companies producing excess electrical power from offshore wind farms and tidal power are investing in plants to make hydrogen this way, so the process is already getting cheaper.